ilovespectra/portals/README.md

 ## Portals Assets

 There are some limitations on the size objects you import.
 Try to shoot for objects less than 10MB, ideally around 1mb or smaller.
 [Here is a useful page on Import Specs.](https://portals-help-center.super.site/portals-import-specs )I've begun to compile some of the GLB's that I've enjoyed working with in Portals.
 You can check it out [here](https://sketchfab.com/denverhnt/collections/portals-assets-4a4599d245f64d6bb0ea6ccdce0400bd).
 <br><br>
+Imported GLBs may take a while to load if they're large, but once your space has seen it, it can load that same GLB in an instant.
+When you visit some of my larger spaces for the first time, some objects may need extra time to load. <b>This wait time is reduced substantially every time you revisit the page 🍪</b><br><br>
+<br><br>
 If you like what I did here, you can buy me a coffee by donating SPL tokens to `tanny.sol`